Stay in touch

 Exposure to US increasing

-The portfolio is focused on developed private equity markets: primarily continental Europe (40%), the UK and the US, with almost no emerging markets exposure.
-In line with one of our strategic objectives, our weighting to the US increased to 22% from 14% at the time of the move to ICG two years ago while the UK bias has reduced to 35% from 45% over the same period.
+The portfolio is focused on developed private equity markets: primarily continental Europe (39%), the UK and the US, with almost no emerging markets exposure.
+In line with one of our strategic objectives, our weighting to the US increased to 23% from 14% at the time of the move to ICG in February 2016 while the UK bias has reduced to 35% from 45% over the same period.
 We expect both of these trends to gather pace as the benefits of being part of ICG’s global alternative asset manager platform are further realised.
 We have a three to five year target to increase the US focus to 30% – 40% of the Portfolio.
 The US is the largest and most developed private equity market in the world, and we believe will provide the Portfolio with attractive returns and further geographic diversification.

 Portfolio by geography %